UCL/sign-changing-repro/README.md

 Two data files will be created:
 * The file `Cavity-nonsymmetric-k2-unstructured-critical.dat` contains in the column `H1` the H1-error and in the column `IF` the error in the H^1/2-norm on the interface.
 * The file `Cavity-nonsymmetric-k2-unstructured-critical-log.dat` contains these columns as well, but the column `fh` gives additionally the logarithmic scaling of h (the x-axis in the right plot) and the column `ref` contains the data for the gray reference line.
-The data for the `vtk` plot is available in the file `Cavity-nonsymmetric-k2-unstructured-critical.vtu`.
+The data for the `vtk` plot is available in the file `Cavity-nonsymmetric-k2-unstructured-critical.vtu` in the folder `numexp`.

 To generate Figure 6, switch to the folder `plots` and run